Source Credentials Leading Practices

 In the system, grant appropriate permissions to the account.

-A given source type may need permissions to make calls to a particular system API to allow the Refresh process to catch deleted items.
+A given source may need permissions to make calls to a particular system API to allow the Refresh process to catch deleted items.

 The account should give access to all the secured content that you want to make searchable.